-Dwyer is an Irish surname from the Gaelic ó Dubhuir, meaning "black".
+Dwyer is an Irish surname from the Gaelic ó Dubhuir, meaning "the black haired one".
 Dwyer in Irish is "O'Duibhir" (pronounced O Dweer), meaning grandson of Duibhir, an ancestor who, by tradition, lived sometime around the tenth century.
 The exact meaning of the ancestor's name is unknown, though 'black skirt' is one possibility, but the common modern consensus is that it means 'black and dun-coloured' which is thought to refer to Duibhir's hair coloring.
 Michael Dwyer (1771 - 1825) defied the English Government forces for five years, from 1798 to 1803, and was sentenced to transportation after his voluntary surrender.

-DWYER BARON OVAL CREST RING US$285
+DWYER FAMILY CREST CREST RING

 FIND MY FAMILY CREST